-Medipharm Labs (MEDIF) CEO, Pat McCutcheon on Q 2020 Results - Earnings Call Transcript
+Medipharm Labs (MEDIF) CEO Pat McCutcheon on Q 2020 Results - Earnings Call Transcript

 Keith Strachan

 Morning Scott, Keith here.
-As Pat mentioned, really focused on multiple products and diversifying that portfolio away from just that single product, bulk, so we’ve been working hard on the MPL side of our own brands.
+As Pat mentioned, we really focused on multiple products and diversifying that portfolio away from just that single product, bulk, so we’ve been working hard on the MPL side of our own brands.
 We’re sticking in the health and wellness and medical side as that fits with Medipharm Labs’ global distribution, so we’re looking at those.

 As far as channel diversification goes, we’re really looking at those global opportunities, and some of that comes through innovative products, so where we have our R&D team, our world-class R&D team working on things like THC products, THC-free products that could actually move into other jurisdictions a little bit easier.
 I think that’s the type of work that we’re doing now that really is going to help see that revenue diversification going forward.